a-tsagkalidis/swappr/README.md

 - **noUiSlider JavaScript** package to control input values for searching filters
 - **jQuery.validate** package for extra frontend validation

+## Backend
 Backend convention relies on splitted .py files where the proper code for every related section is contained.
 Python files are described as follows:

+### app.py
-- app.py: This is the main file where the initialization of the program takes place and routes get created for every web app section.
+This is the main file where Swappr initialization takes place and the routes for all sections are created.

+#### Swappr initialization
+When **app.py** initiates the following functionalities take action:
+- Configures a logger using loguru library
+- Checks for given arguments such as `--backup`, `--limiter`, and/or `--premademockups`/`--mockupsgen INTEGER INTEGER` to call the corresponding functions.
+- Checks if SQL database is present or else it creates it with the proper schema in **swappr.db**
+- Checks if `locations` table in **swappr.db** matches with all the data in `locations.json` file.
+If new locations are present in the JSON file, then they are imported as new entries in **swappr.db** `locations` table

+#### Route creation
 Most routes have their corresponding .py file where their dependent functions are present.
 For instance **/search** route calls some functions that are imported from **fsearch.py**, while **/signup** route draws functions from **fsignup.py**, and so on...

 - argparser.py:

 ## Validation